robinboncoeur/mygitblender/README.md

 They need to be copied to their respective final folders **(and edited)** for the script to work. *Note: A copy of the csv files will be copied to the scripts folder, but will not be read by the script.*

-This script has been designed and should work for the Victoria4, Dawn and Mariko figures, but has only been tested on the V4 figure so far.
+This script has been designed and should work for the Antonia, Victoria4, Dawn and Mariko figures, but has been extensively tested on the V4 and Antonia figures so far.

 # Instructions for Use